-Moreover, the products~$F^{xy}_{L-}\, P$ and~$F^{xy}_{L-}\, P^*$ are multiples of each other, \beq F^{xy}_{L-}\, P = c \,F^{xy}_{L-}\, P^* \qquad \text{with~$c \in \C$} \:. \eeq This follows from the general fact that the operator products on the left and right have the same one-dimensional image.
+This follows from the general fact that the operator products on the left and right have the same one-dimensional image.
 Moreover, they are both vectorial.
 Hence this vector must be the same null vector.
 Alternatively, the relation~\eqref{FPPs} can be verified by a direct computation.
 Indeed,

 showing that~\eqref{FPPs} holds with